Category Archives: North Dakota

 Definition of Cosmetology

-Walhalla ND client with cucumber facialCosmetology is an occupation that is all about making the human anatomy look more beautiful through the use of cosmetics.
-So naturally it makes sense that a number of cosmetology schools are regarded as beauty schools.
-Many of us think of makeup when we hear the term cosmetics, but really a cosmetic can be anything that improves the look of a person’s skin, hair or nails.
-In order to work as a cosmetologist, most states mandate that you go through some kind of specialized training and then be licensed.
-Once licensed, the work settings include not only Walhalla ND beauty salons and barber shops, but also such venues as spas, hotels and resorts.
-Many cosmetologists, once they have gained experience and a clientele, establish their own shops or salons.
-Others will begin servicing customers either in their own residences or will travel to the client’s house, or both.
-Cosmetology college graduates are known by many names and work in a wide variety of specialties including:
+Warwick ND client with cucumber facialCosmetology is an occupation that is everything about making the human body look more beautiful with the application of cosmetics.
+So of course it makes sense that many cosmetology schools are referred to as beauty schools.
+Most of us think of makeup when we hear the word cosmetics, but basically a cosmetic can be almost anything that improves the appearance of a person’s skin, hair or nails.
+If you want to work as a cosmetologist, the majority of states require that you take some form of specialized training and then become licensed.
+Once you are licensed, the work settings include not only Warwick ND beauty salons and barber shops, but also such venues as spas, hotels and resorts.
+Many cosmetologists, once they have gained experience and a customer base, open their own shops or salons.
+Others will start seeing customers either in their own residences or will go to the client’s residence, or both.
+Cosmetology college graduates go by many titles and work in a wide variety of specialties including:

 • Estheticians